-- To monitor and supervise maintenance and improvement work where necessary. - To manage letting of properties where there is a vacancy. - To provide advice as required for purchases and sales. - To complete a periodic inspection of each property, at a time arranged with the resident, at intervals not exceeding five years.
+- To monitor and supervise maintenance and improvement work where necessary. - To manage letting of properties where there is a vacancy. - To provide advice as required for purchases and sales. - To complete a periodic inspection of each property, at a time arranged with the resident.